khawkins98/PDF-A-go-go/README.md

 - [flipbook-viewer](https://github.com/theproductiveprogrammer/flipbook-viewer/)
 - [pdf.js](https://github.com/mozilla/pdf.js)

-> Note: The flipbook-viewer has been lightly forked in this project to support navigating directly to specific pages and searching within the PDF.
+> Note: The flipbook-viewer has been forked in this project to support navigating directly to specific pages and searching within the PDF.

 ## Development